petsonjohn/cybersecurity-journey/FortiGate-FCA-Independent-Labs/Lab 05 — SSL Inspection Certificate vs Deep Inspection/README.md

 - Forward Traffic log analysis and Security Action interpretation
 - Systematic network troubleshooting: ruling out DNS, routing, ECH, ICMP, and TCP layer issues one at a time
 - CLI based connectivity testing (ping, telnet) for root cause isolation
-- Documenting unresolved technical issues with clear root cause reasoning
+- Identifying a licensing constraint as a root cause instead of assuming a configuration error
 - Understanding the difference between policy level logging and session level completion
 - SOC relevant log analysis judgment, recognizing that Accept in logs does not always mean a successful connection